 The Rollerblade Macroblade 100 3WD is another tall adult fitness inline skate for men with 100mm 85A wheels.
 These wheels are quite soft.
 And that makes them absorb rough-road impacts well.

-But you can’t expect 100m wheels to demonstrate the same performance level as 125mm wheels of the same duro.100m wheels roll over smooth and semi-terrible surfaces pretty well.
-But these wheels struggle a little when going over bigger rocks and cracks.
+But you can’t expect 100m wheels to demonstrate the same performance level as 125mm wheels of the same durometer.
+These 100m wheels roll over smooth and semi-terrible surfaces pretty well.
+But they may struggle a little when going over bigger rocks and cracks.

 Like the K2 Men’s LT100 Trio, the Rollerblade Macroblade 100 3WD features a softboot design.
 That means they’re reasonably comfortable.
 The outer shell and cuff offer decent leg and foot support.